-Finally, HAC notes that Re:Sound's proposed rates are higher than SOCAN's proposed rates for the same use for the same time period (\$385.75 for Re:Sound vs \$271.65 for SOCAN).
+Finally, the Associations note that Re:Sound's proposed rates are higher than SOCAN's proposed rates for the same use for the same time period (\$608.10 for Re:Sound vs \$428.27 for SOCAN).
 The value of these rights has long been held to be the same, with adjustments made for repertoire.
 Even if we accept that Re:Sound has an equivalent repertoire (which we do not), that would only support a claim for an equivalent royalty.
-For hotel or restaurant operator that hosts a wedding to pay over \$650 per event in copyright royalties (\$271.65 for SOCAN and \$385.75 for Re:Sound) when the previously certified combined rate was \$266.21 (i.e. \$187.55 for SOCAN and \$78.66 for Re:Sound) would be unfair and prejudicial to these small venues.
-This proposal from Re:Sound is excessive and when considered together with the SOCAN royalty for the same use, would amount to an unreasonable and disproportionate burden on HAC's members.
+This proposal from Re:Sound is excessive and when considered together with the SOCAN royalty for the same use, would amount to an unreasonable and disproportionate burden on the Associations' members.
+For a Karaoke operator to pay over \$1000 annually in fees when the previously certified combined rate was \$419.68 (i.e. \$295.68 for SOCAN and \$124 for Re:Sound) would be unfair and prejudicial to these small venues.